Natalia Clarke and Bernice Yeo

 Final Year Project: Testing custom 3D-printed orthotic insoles for diabetic patients.

 During high school, Natalia Clarke and Bernice Yeo were drawn to areas like biology, math, and problem-solving – with Bernice also having an interest in design.
-While initially perceiving the field of engineering as being limited to civil and structural engineering, after discovering biomedical engineering, the pair found that this was the perfect combination of their interests.
+While initially perceiving engineering as being limited to the civil and structural fields, after discovering biomedical engineering, the pair found that this was the perfect combination of their interests.

 Natalia Clarke and Bernice Yeo with 3D-printed orthotic insoles at Newmarket Campus.